varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     quotes), depending on where the request was made.
 In pure backend or client mode, this field will be constant.

+  Varnish:vxid
+    The VXID of the varnish transaction.

   VCL_Log:key
     Output value set by std.log("key:value") in VCL.

+  VSL:key[:field]
+    The value of the varnishlog entry with the given key.
+If field is specified, only the selected part is shown.
+Specifying ":0" is equivalent to not specifying a field, where the entire field is printed.
+Defaults to "-" (without the quotes) when the key is not seen, or when the field is out of bounds.
+If a key appears several times in a given transaction, only the first occurrence is used.

 SIGNALS
 =======